 2.5 Management of Experimental Birds

-One hundred and twenty day old chicks were randomly picked after the 3rd day of the chicks for the experiment.
+One hundred- and twenty-day old chicks were randomly picked after the 3rd day of the chicks for the experiment.
 The chicks were brooded in a brooder house using electricity supplied constantly by 1KVA stand-by power generating plant at the Ekiti State University Teaching and Research Farms.
 During the first week of the broiler starter phase, the chicks were fed on commercial chicks mash containing 24% crude protein (CP) before the commencement of the experiment.
 The chicks were managed on the floor for this phase of experiment.
 Appropriate veterinary routines were observed from day old.

 2.6 Experimental Design